tinymce/bedrock/README.md

 # Usage

 `bedrock` has three main modes: test, server, and framework.
+These are available through three commands: `bedrock-auto`, `bedrock`, and `bedrock-framework`.

 ## Test mode (bedrock-auto)